esciencecenter-digital-skills/intro-to-deep-learning-archaeology/_episodes/02-keras.md

 ## Introduction
 In this episode we will learn how to create and train a Neural Network using Keras to solve a simple classification task.

-The goal of this episode is to quickly get your hands dirty in actually defining and training a neural network, without going into depth of how neural networks work on a technical or mathematical level.
+The goal of this episode is to quickly get your hands dirty (no.. not from fieldwork) in actually defining and training a neural network, without going into depth of how neural networks work on a technical or mathematical level.
 We want you to go through the most commonly used deep learning workflow that was covered in the introduction.
 As a reminder below are the steps of the deep learning workflow: